skimindex Processing Model

 A type with no declared output_filename cannot be persisted and must remain

-temporary; declaring a directory for such a type is a validation error.
+temporary; declaring an output for such a type is a validation error.

 Runnability